Yellow Fish Campaign

 Pollution risks

-Southern Water have created a real-time interactive map called Beachbuoy which allows you to track these CSO releases.
+Southern Water have created a real-time interactive map called Rivers and Seas Watch which allows you to track these CSO releases.

-During times of predicted heavy rain we will display an 'advise against bathing' notice at the following beaches, when a pollution risk warning is issued by the Environment Agency:
+During times of predicted heavy rain we will display an 'advise against bathing' notice at the following beaches, when the Environment Agency issues a pollution risk warning:

 • Bognor Regis (Aldwick)